Trapper Grill at Signal Mountain Lodge: Dining With a View in Grand Teton National Park

 Why?
 Because it has the best view?

-No. As stated earlier, every view is great.
+No. Every view is great.

 Because it has the best food?